01Tie Monthly Giving to a Specific Purpose.

 Add the option to your regular donation page on your website, but also add a page dedicated to monthly giving.
 Put the information about recurring giving options in your direct mailing; in your newsletters, and in every fundraising campaign.

-Also, use many different ways find monthly givers.
-Some large nonprofits do very well with television advertising and telethons.
+Use many different ways to find monthly givers.
+Some large nonprofits do well with television advertising and telethons.
 Marketing with the telephone is often quite successful, especially if you target those donors who have already donated at least once already.
-In fact, new donors who have given once have proven to be excellent targets for a monthly giving offer.
+New donors who have given once have proven to be excellent targets for a monthly giving offer.

 In countries other than the US, person-to-person recruiting right on the street has been successful, although this form of donor acquisition has a very high attrition rate.
 The point is, though, to mix up the ways you reach out to donors.

 05Love Your Monthly Donors by Treating Them Well.

 Monthly donors can be 7-10 times more valuable over time than regular donors, according to the guru of recurring giving, Harvey McKinnon.